just-buildsystem/justbuild/doc/tutorial/hello-world.md

 $
 ```

-Note that the output binary may have changed due to different defaults.
+Note that the output binary has changed due to different defaults.

 In this tutorial we simply set the correct parameters of the defaults target.
 It is, however, not necessary to remember all the fields of a rule; we can